Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Making a resume is a daunting task, especially if you have little to none of work experience.
-But it’s essential to realise that everyone has to begin somewhere.
-There are ways to maximise your capabilities and achievements even if you’ve never held a formal job in the past.
+The process of writing a resume can be difficult, especially those with little or no work experience.
+But it’s essential to realise that everyone has to start somewhere and there are methods to get the most out of your capabilities and achievements even if have never held a formal job in the past.

-In writing your resume with no experience, it’s vital to focus on transferable abilities.
-These are abilities that you’ve gained through experiences such as internships, volunteer work, or extracurricular activities that can be applied to a job in your desired field.
-If, for instance, you have been part of an organisation for students or have had previous experience in teamwork, leadership or event management.
-You should highlight your skills as well as any achievements you’ve achieved through these branches.
+When writing a resume with little or no experience, it’s important to focus on transferable skills.
+These are abilities that you’ve acquired through your involvement in like internships, volunteering, or extracurricular activities that could be put to use in the job you want to do in your area of expertise.
+As an example, if were part of an organisation for students or have had previous experience in teamwork, leadership, or event planning.
+Make sure you highlight the skills you have acquired and any achievements you’ve made on these subjects.

 Qualifications Summary: